Tree-Planting Tips: How to Plant Trees in Fall

 Perhaps most important, fall planting allows a tree plenty of time to establish its root system before winter.
 Roots begin growing as soon as they touch moist earth and continue to do so as long as the soil temperature stays above about 40°F (4°C).
 Then, when the first warm breath of spring finally coaxes the growth of new shoots, the fall-planted tree is in place, its roots already growing in the soil.

 The soil is usually more fit for digging in fall than in spring, too.
 In the fall, summer’s warmth lingers long enough to keep the soil moist, not sodden, and crumbly for much of the time—just the right condition for digging planting holes.
-Plus, if you’re in an area that gets a lot of snow, you won’t have to deal with all the snowmelt (or the resulting mud) if you plant in fall.
+Plus, if you’re in an area that gets a lot of snow, you won’t have to deal with all the snowmelt (or the resulting mud) if you plant in the fall.

 Buying a Tree